Tracklore/auth-service/README.md

 - `POST /auth/logout`: User logout
 - `GET /auth/me`: Get current user information
 - `GET /`: Health check

+## Message Queue Integration
+The auth-service now publishes "UserCreated" events to a RabbitMQ message queue when a new user is created.
+This allows other microservices (like user-service) to react to new user registrations without shared databases.

+When a user signs up:
+1. The user is created in the auth-service database
+2. A "UserCreated" event is published to the message queue
+3. Other services can subscribe to this queue and react to new user registrations

 ## Testing
 Run tests with: